Spring 2026 Humanitarian Training Courses

 West African Sahel (Google image)

 HUST 5016.
-Monitoring and Evaluation in Humanitarian Response.
-(0 to 3 Credits)
+Monitoring and Evaluation of Humanitarian Action (0 to 3 Credits)

 Mondays, 5:30 pm – 7:15 pm | Lincoln Center